cyberplanet1870/xcaa/font_guide.md

 ![image](https://github.com/cyberplanet1870/xcaa/assets/123999017/15453b54-8cc6-490b-a476-b2e42e8432f7)

 First, type your font out as 1234567890 as shown.
+You should use a large font size and canvas to get the highest level of detail.
-Then, separate the font into different layers for the main color and any outline(s).
+Then, separate the font into different layers for the main color and any outline(s) if they exist.

 <details>
   <summary>Side note on creating good outlines</summary>